Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Proof of Theorem

 \section{Proof of Theorem \ref{cpsi-6-0}}

-From \cite[p.
-11]{Chen-Yin-arxiv}, we know that each $L_{\alpha}$ can be written as
+From \cite[p.~11]{Chen-Yin-arxiv}, we know that each $L_{\alpha}$ can be written as

-for $\alpha\geq1$.
-Theorem \ref{cpsi-6-3} was proved by showing that $L_{\alpha}$ is divisible by $3^{\lfloor\frac{\alpha}{2}\rfloor+2}$.
+for $\alpha \geq 1$.
+Theorem \ref{cpsi-6-3} was proved by showing that $L_{\alpha}$ is divisible by $3^{\lfloor \alpha/2 \rfloor + 2}$.
 We attempt to establish a connection between $C\Psi_{6,3}$ and $C\Psi_{6,0}$.
-Inspired by \cite{Garvan-Sellers-Smoot-2024}, we construct an explicit mapping between these generating functions by first sending $q\mapsto-q$, then applying an Atkin-Lehner involution matrix $W_4$, and mapping $q\mapsto-q$ once more.
+Inspired by \cite{Garvan-Sellers-Smoot-2024}, we construct an explicit mapping between these generating functions by first sending $q \mapsto -q$, then applying an Atkin-Lehner involution matrix $W_4$, and then sending $q \mapsto -q$ once more.
 In particular, we consider the operator

-Let us begin at taking the fuction $A$ which are necessary for construction of our $U_A$ operators.
-For $A$, we first map $q\mapsto-q$, then we have
+We begin by taking the function $A$ which is necessary for the construction of our $U_A$ operators.
+For $A$, we first map $q \mapsto -q$, obtaining